wbuz24/undergrad-repo/F22/README.md

 ## Note:

+During this semester, I was involved as an undergraduate research assistant in the UTK's:

+Electrochemical Energy Storage and Conversion Lab [EESCL](https://ecpower.utk.edu/)

-It was in this semester (Fall of senior year) that I decided to officially push off my expected graduation date (May 2023 to May 2024) to pick up a Computer Science minor
+- It was in this semester (Fall of senior year) that I decided to officially push off my expected graduation date (May 2023 to May 2024) to pick up a Computer Science minor